codsen/codsen/packages/json-comb-core/README.md

 `input`          | Array of promises, each resolving into plain objects | yes         | Each plain object would usually be a promise of one JSON file's contents.
 `options`        | Object                                               | no          | An Optional Options Object, being synchronous (not a promise).
 See below for its API.

 PS.
-The input is normal, synchronous array full of promises.
+The input is normal, a synchronous array full of promises.
 Not a promise of an array which contains promises.

 `options` object's key | Type  | Obligatory? | Default   | Description
 -----------------------|-------|-------------|-----------|----------------------